imwylin/City-Farmers-Bot/README.md

 # City Farmers Bot

-A Twitter marketing bot for City Farmers, an innovative urban farming company.
-The bot generates and posts engaging content about aeroponic farming, greenhouse innovation, and open source Bubble Tech.
+A social media bot for City Farmers, an innovative urban farming company.
+The bot generates and posts engaging content about aeroponic farming, greenhouse innovation, and open source Bubble Tech to both Twitter and Farcaster.

 ## Features

 - Automated tweet generation using Claude AI
 - Twitter OAuth 2.0 with PKCE
+- Cross-posting to Farcaster
 - Redis-based token storage
 - Background task processing
 - Error handling and logging